yeahbrahh/yeahbrahh.github.io/README.md

 # Gage Boullosa

-I’m Gage Boullosa, a Computer Science student at Colorado State University concentrating in Computing for Creatives and software development.
+I am Gage Boullosa, a third year Computer Science student at Colorado State University concentrating in Computing for Creatives and interested in software development.
 I enjoy blending logic, design, and creativity to build interactive and meaningful digital experiences.
 I work mainly with Python and Java, and I’m comfortable working on both creative projects and large, structured systems.

  ## Current Goals